ozzi-/microblog/README.md

 # Live demo
 Everybody likes live demos!
-Its the same data, easily integrated into a page (1) or as a standalone (2).
+Its the same data, as a standalone (1) or easily integrated into a page (1).

 (1) http://thoughts-and-tricks.oz-web.com/index.php